relationalexistence/UCF-GUTT/example/README.md

 theorems are asserting, on concrete inputs, with the same constructive arithmetic semantics the Coq files commit to (`Q` via `Coq.QArith`, mirrored here by `fractions.Fraction`).

 ---

+## Related executable companions

+This file is one member of a small family of executable UCF/GUTT companions.

+- **`Ucf_math_demos.py`** demonstrates selected constructive number-theoretic
+  and division theorems from the public Coq core using exact rational arithmetic.
+- **`RE_in_a_teacup_v3.py`** demonstrates proposition firing over finite relational systems: Whole-completion, adjacency tensors, NRT modular composition, hyper-arity, binary-content-sensitive propositions, and guarded derived propositions.
+It also includes a smoke test and an export mode that writes Coq cross-check examples, a LaTeX table, and a `CITATION.cff`.

+The two modules have different scopes.
+The math demos show concrete arithmetic behaviour corresponding to specific Coq theorems.
+The Reality Engine miniature shows how structural propositions activate only when the required relational tensor content is present.

+See also: [`COMPANIONS.md`](./COMPANIONS.md) at the repo root for the full index.

+---